Welcome To APAC BUILDERS EQUIPMENT

 a) Fall Arrest

 If your employees are working at height, they must wear a fall arrest system.
+It is like first-line protection for your employees.

 Usually, a fall arrest system contains a full-body harness, anchor point, and lanyard as a connector.